rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - `a name`:  this is the symbol that is used to (ultimately) give access to data depending on the scope
     - The name must first be looked up, because there may be the same name in different scopes
     - In python there are 4 different kinds of scopes (soon to be 5 in 3.12)
-    - The namespace is like a dictionary that maps the symbol name, to the object (really, it's memory)
+    - The namespace is like a dictionary that maps the symbol name, to the object (really, its memory)
     - Python has some rules about how to look up the name in the nested namespaces (so mojo should too)
 - `which points to some memory`: there are actually several regions of memory
     - registers: which are in the CPU itself